 AS A CROWD-FUNDED EVENT WITHOUT COMMERCIAL SPONSORSHIP, MODIFYRE CANNOT PROVIDE FEES FOR ARTISTS' WORK.

 HOWEVER, A NUMBER OF GRANTS ARE AVAILABLE TO FACILITATE THE CREATION & TRANSPORTATION OF ART AND THEME CAMPS AT OUR EVENT.

 Modifyre is still growing so funding is limited, however we endeavour to support as many projects as possible.

-Priority is given to work that relates to the Event Theme and that aligns with the aim of generating highly interactive, community-driven, collaborative work that is thought-provoking and participatory.
+Priority is given to work that relates to the Event Theme and is interactive, thought-provoking and participatory.

-This may include art installations, theme camps, workshops or performances.
-If you have an idea or project that needs a little financial assistance to realise, put through a grant application and someone will be in touch.
+This may include, but is certainly not limited to: art installations, live art, workshops, performances and Theme Camp initiatives.
+If you have an idea or project that needs a little financial assistance to realise, submit a grant application and someone will be in touch.